In design, we find it not best to work under constraints just one of the design practices that is overlooked.

 The fact to take note is, a responsive design will offer a consistent user experience to your visitors across all devices.

-As the user’s devices vary, the display is able to respond alongside its dimensions.
+As the user’s devices vary, the display can respond alongside its dimensions.

-Among other benefits that come with responsive design includes increased website engagement and reduction of your bounce rates.
+Other benefits that come with responsive design include increased website engagement and a reduction in bounce rates.

 I guess you are convinced that you need to shift to a mobile-friendly website to meet all your customers.

-However, it is important to mark that responsive website isn’t an official ranking factor.
-It is Google’s recommendation to webmasters in ensuring the websites are mobile-friendly.
+However, it is important to mark that a responsive website isn’t an official ranking factor.
+It is Google’s recommendation to webmasters in ensuring that websites are mobile-friendly.

 How to get started with making your website mobile-friendly

-One of the most recommended and preferred content management systems like WordPress have proven over time to be SEO friendly alternative and convenient.
+One of the most recommended and preferred content management systems like WordPress has proven over time to be SEO friendly alternative and convenient.